-Five of the workshop paintings bear a title on the banner at the top of the painting, spelling out in Roman script the name "Tingqua" (figs. 1-5).
-Relying on these paintings, all of the series was generally attributed to his studio.
-Seven other paintings show a Chinese title on the top banner (on which I shall elaborate later), which cannot be related directly to a specific artist (figs. 6-11, 13).
-One painting shows a banner with the name "Lam Qua" (fig. 12).
-Even if we assume this painting to be unique within the group, it reminds us that Canton artists copied each other's paintings.
-Thus, there is a possibility that the theme originated in the younger brother's workshop and was later copied in the studio of his older brother – or vice-versa. the latter possibility is slim, however.
-Although we cannot know for sure when and where the theme originated, we know with no doubt some of the versions were products of the workshop of Tingqua.
-Accept for the Roman title on the top of 5 versions, some of the workshop paintings – some bearing the title in Chinese as well as in Roman script – were found in bounded albums signed by Tingqua, but none was found in any album by another artist (Lee 2014).
+Five of the workshop paintings bear a title at the top that spells out the name "Tingqua" in Roman letters (figs. 1-5).
+Based on this group of paintings, the entire series has generally been attributed to this artist’s studio.
+Seven other paintings display a Chinese title on the top-most banner (on which I shall elaborate later), which cannot be directly related to any specific artist (figs. 6-11, 13).
+Another painting contains a banner bearing the name "Lam Qua" (fig. 12).
+Even if we assume this painting to be unique within the group, it reminds us that Cantonese artists copied each other's paintings.
+Thus, the possibility exists that the iconography originated in the younger brother's workshop and was later copied by someone in the studio of his older brother—or vice-versa.
+The latter possibility, however, is unlikely.
+Although we cannot be sure when and where the iconography originated, we know for certain that some of the versions were products of Tingqua’s workshop.
+Accept for the Roman title on the top of 5 versions, some of the workshop paintings—some bearing the title in Chinese as well as in Roman script—were found in bound albums signed by Tingqua, but none were found in any album by any other artist (Lee 2014).

-Based on the variety in style and quality of the copies, I assume that they were not all created by the same hand, but by various artists working in Tingqua's studio, and perhaps also in other workshops.
-We also see a clear difference in the handwriting in each work.
-As we know from various sources, Tingqua had apprentices working for him, some of whom were probably depicted in the paintings, and it possible, even likely, that they painted most of the workshop paintings.
+Based on the variety of the copies’ style and quality, I assume that they were not all executed by the same hand, but by various artists working in Tingqua's studio, and possibly in other workshops as well.
+We can also see a clear difference in the handwriting present in each work.
+As we know from various sources, Tingqua had apprentices working for him, some of whom were probably depicted in the paintings.
+It is thus possible, even probable, that they painted most of the workshop paintings.

-Lacking a coherent provenance, we do not have enough information to date the different versions of the theme.
-Each collection dates its version according to different criteria.
-Most reliable are the written years appearing on the top banner in three of the paintings.
-The earliest date, 1850, is found on a painting that is vastly different from the rest in size and style and bearing a title in Chinese (fig. 11).
-Another picture, the one bearing the name "Lam Qua" in Roman script, is dated 1851 (fig. 12); a third, also with a Chinese title, is dated 1859 (fig. 8); there is a fourth picture, bearing the name "Tingqua" in Roman script, with a date that cannot be deciphered (fig. 1).
-Possibly, the painting dated 1850 is not the first painting showing the workshop theme.
-Yet if we assume the theme originated in Tingqua's studio, the earliest this could have happened is in 1847, after the studio was first established (Lee 2014).
+Without a coherent provenance, we do not have enough information to date the various versions of the subject.
+Each collection dates its version according to its own criteria.
+Most reliable are the years written on the top banner in three of the paintings.
+The earliest of these, 1850, appears on a painting that is vastly different from the others in terms of size and style and includes a title in Chinese (fig. 11).
+Another picture, the one bearing the name "Lam Qua" in Roman script, is dated 1851 (fig. 12).
+A third, also with a Chinese title, is dated 1859 (fig. 8).
+A fourth picture, displaying the name "Tingqua" in Roman script, contains a date that cannot be deciphered (fig. 1).
+It may be that the painting dated to 1850 is not the first painting in the series.
+Yet if we assume that the iconography originated in Tingqua's studio, then the earliest it could have been conceived is in 1847, the year in which the studio was founded (Lee 2014).

-From a short paragraph written on the covers of three of the albums produced by Tingqua's studio (none of which includes one of the workshop paintings), we learn that the workshop was located in New China Street.
+A short paragraph written on the covers of three of the albums produced by Tingqua's studio (none of which includes any of the workshop paintings) informs us that the workshop was located on New China Street.

 There is much to learn from the previous short inquiry.
-If the origin of the workshop paintings was indeed the studio of Tingqua, next to the Western quarter in Canton, and the period in which their theme originated was approximately between 1850 and 1861, between the two Opium Wars, the workshop paintings originated at the center of a revolution: the beginning of a transition in Chinese history towards modernization.
+If the workshop paintings did indeed originate in Tingqua’s studio, next to the Western quarter in Canton, and the approximate period in which their iconography was devised falls between 1850 and 1861 or the two Opium Wars, then they were created amid a revolution: the beginning of China’s transition towards modernization.

 West Meets East